 |Revenue TTM||$2.4 billion|

 |Market capitalisation||$3 billion|

 TTM: trailing 12 months

-There are currently 2.0 million Werner Enterprises shares held short by investors – that's known as Werner Enterprises's "short interest".
-This figure is 14.1% up from 1.8 million last month.
+There are currently 2.8 million Werner Enterprises shares held short by investors – that's known as Werner Enterprises's "short interest".
+This figure is 0% down from 2.8 million last month.